Justin Time (TV series)

 Justin Time is a Canadian animated television series created by Brandon James Scott and developed by Frank Falcone, Mary Bredin, and James Scott.
 The series premiered on September 23, 2011, with the finale airing on June 24, 2016.
 39 episodes with 76 segments were produced.
-The show was broadcast on Disney Junior.
+The show was broadcast on Family Junior.

 Premise

 The series revolves around the adventures of Justin.
 In each episode, Justin encounters a problem of everyday childhood (such as sharing, teamwork, or paying attention).
 Then, Justin and his shape-shifting sidekick Squidgy solve the problems by tackling them in adventures through time and around the world.
 In every adventure, Justin and Squidgy meet their best friend Olive, who is always present in the place and time they are visiting, and who usually needs their help to accomplish a task.
 Together, the three of them encounter the same problem that Justin faces in his world, and together they solve the problem before he gets called back by his parents to his world.

 In the original concept, Justin travelled via a time machine, which led to the title "Justin Time".
 Because the concept of "the past" is challenging for preschoolers, the TV series instead focuses on more developmentally appropriate adventures of fun.